Your songs smothered in awesome sauce. Just sayin ;)

 Q: Can you share one music production tip?

-A: Production techniques and tools change all the time… though it's hard to stay on top of it, try.
+A: Always keep learning and growing.
+Production techniques and tools change all the time… though it takes discipline and study to stay on top of it, just do it.
+Don't shy away from the seemingly difficult.
 Stay humble and nimble.
-Write hits. lol
+Write hits.
+Ok.. thats more than one... learn to count.. lol

 Q: What's your strongest skill?

-A: It seems like it's all one skill.
-It has lots of parts like on a car or something, all the parts have to be strong and good, but in the end, it's all part of one thing.
-If I had to drill down on one aspect, I think we're good at turning song cats into sonic tigers. lol
+A: It seems like it's all really one thing.
+It has lots of parts like on a car or something, all the parts have to be quality and wok together, but in the end, it's all one thing.
+If I had to drill down, I think we're good at turning song kittens into sonic tigers. lol

 Q: What do you bring to a song?

-A: Hopefully, creativity and pixie dust… that's what were shooting for.
+A: Creativity and pixie dust… that's what were shooting for.

 Q: What's your typical work process?

-A: Most projects begin with song analysis, vision casting, and arrangement structure, followed by music production, vocal production, additional music production, mixing, and mastering.
-It all starts with seeing/hearing in our heads, and I do mean see/hear.
-We try to get inside the song just like it was a world that you could walk around inside of, creating things, coloring things, moving things around.
-We attempt from there, to vividly bring it out of the speakers into the real world.
+A: Most projects begin with analysis, vision, and arrangement structure, followed by music production, vocal production, additional music production, mixing, and mastering.
+It all starts with imagination really.
+We try to get inside the song like it was a world that you could walk inside of, creating, coloring, moving things around, and to then vividly bring it out of the speakers into the real world.

 Q: Tell us about your studio setup.